 Many companies face challenges when attempting to deliver innovation using existing, legacy-based cloud strategies.
-Although the majority have made the switch to the cloud, their return on investment seems to be stalling.
+Although the majority have made the switch to Cloud computing, their return on investment seems to be stalling.
 One of their best approaches in this scenario is to become “cloud-native” and start building apps without repurposing outdated architectures.

 Introducing the cloud-native mindset